dustinpfister/test_threejs/README.md

 ## 1 - Install

-Like all of these projects I do not intend to pollute the npmjs name space with this, so if you want to check these out, you will have to clone it in with git, and do a npm install
+I do not have any intention to make this project an npm package or anything to that effect.
+So for now the best way to set things up with this would be to clone it down with git, cd into the folder, and then do an npm install.
+After that the main server script can be started as a way to navigate and view all the various demos, videos, and post related source code examples.

 ```
 $ git clone --depth 1 https://github.com/dustinpfister/test_threejs